ehsanmok/create-your-own-lang-with-rust/book/src/crash_course.md

     <a href><img alt="compiler" src="./img/code-compiler-executor.svg"> </a>
 </p>

-All these three components are intertwined together and learning their connections is crucial in understanding what makes *Computing* possible.
+All these three components are intertwined together and learning their connections helps you understand what makes *Computing* possible.
 Informally, a *language* is a structured text with syntax and semantics.
 A *Source Code* written in a programming language needs a translator/compiler of *some sort*, to translate it to *another* language/format.
 Then an executor of *some sort*, to execute/run the translated commands with the goal of matching the syntax (and semantics) to *some form* of output.

 ## Elements of Computing